Is Online Lottery Legal in India? Let us Find out

 Read more about: Everything About Betting and its Legality in India

-The Supreme Court in 2015 while hearing, All Kerala Online Lottery Dealers Association Vs. State of Kerala & Ors has upheld the ban on online lotteries.
+The Supreme Court in 2015 while hearing, All Kerala Online Lottery Dealers Association Vs. The state of Kerala & Ors has upheld the ban on online lotteries.
 The court reasoned that a lottery is a form of gambling that was condemned as a vice by the Rigveda, Smritis, and Arthashastra.
-This case was an appeal from a Division Bench of the Kerala High Court that upheld the Kerala Government's decision to declare the state an online lottery free zone.
-The Kerala Government in 2005 banned all computerized and online lotteries run private and other state governments in the State while allowing paper lotteries to continue in the State.
-This was opposed by online lottery dealers, who were mainly-operating from Sikkim, contending that the distinction drawn by the Kerala Government between the paper lottery and online lottery is discriminatory, and it is a violation of the Article 14 of the Constitution of India.
+This case was an appeal from a Division Bench of the Kerala High Court that upheld the Kerala Government’s decision to declare the state an online lottery-free zone.
+The Kerala Government in 2005 banned all computerized and online lotteries run by private and other state governments in the State while allowing paper lotteries to continue in the State.
+This was opposed by online lottery dealers, who were mainly operating from Sikkim, contending that the distinction drawn by the Kerala Government between the paper lottery and online lottery is discriminatory, and it is a violation of Article 14 of the Constitution of India.

 The Supreme Court held that it was constitutionally valid to discriminate between online and paper lotteries as two distinct classes of lotteries as per Lotteries (Regulation) Act, and consequentially, a state government may ban online lotteries even though it may be conducting paper lottery schemes.
 The Supreme Court observed that as long as a state does not itself conduct a particular class of lotteries, it may ban within its territory that class of lotteries conducted by other states.